Resolving the phase of a Dirac topological state via interferometric photoemission

 \subsection{Quantum-path interferometer in a topological insulator}

-We implement this electron-QP-interferometer scheme in $\BiSe$, with LE and HE pulses of 3 eV and 6 eV photon energy, respectively, in the experimental geometry as described in Fig.~\ref{fig:1}(b) (see Methods for further details).
+We implement this electron-QP-interferometer scheme in $\BiSe$, with LE and HE pulses of 3 eV and 6 eV photon energy, respectively, in the experimental geometry as described in Fig.~\ref{fig:1}(b), where $k_y$ is the measured momentum direction, along $\Gamma-K$ (see Methods for further details).

 The spectrum of QP1 is the standard trARPES pump-probe spectrum\cite{sobota_ultrafast_2012,sobota_direct_2013,ketterl_origin_2018,soifer_band_2019}, with the range of relevant initial and intermediate states sketched in Fig.~\ref{fig:1}(d) bottom.
 The second path is often absent in trARPES, both because of pulse-energy considerations (see Methods), and because it requires the presence of high-energy bound states close to the vacuum level, where the band density is typically lower.
 In $\BiSe$, such a high-lying state exists about 4.8 eV above the Dirac point (0.63 eV below the vacuum level, see arrow in panel (d)).
 This is the Image Potential State (IPS), which is a generic surface state typical to metals\cite{dose_image_1987,aeschlimann_time-resolved_2025}, and has been well characterized in $\BiSe$\cite{sobota_ultrafast_2012,niesner_electron_2014,bugini_ultrafast_2017}.
 Therefore, QP2 involves excitation with a HE photon into or close to the IPS, and photoemission via a LE photon (Fig.~\ref{fig:1}(d)).
 The experimental signature of the second path -- when it does go through a resonance -- is a time-reversed trARPES signal which can overlap on the detector with much lower-lying states (Fig.~\ref{fig:1}(d) top).
 The overlap on the detector of these two paths is well known\cite{reutzel_coherent_2020,biedermann_spin-split_2012,bugini_ultrafast_2017}; however, it is not always appreciated that it is not just the signal intensity summing up on the detector, but a coherent sum of the two signals, which can then lead to interference -- even though the intermediate states are at very different energies.